-They commonly cause upper and lower respiratory infections, gastroenteritis and conjunctivitis.
-Morphologically they have icosahedral symmetry of capsid with rod-like projections ending in knob-like structures which are important for attachment to the host surface (similar to bacterial pili, remember ?).
+They commonly cause upper and lower respiratory infections, gastroenteritis, and conjunctivitis.
+Morphologically, they have an icosahedral capsid with rod-like projections that end in knob-like structures.
+These projections are important for attachment to the host surface (similar to bacterial pili).
 These projections are hemagglutinins.
 Infected cells show intranuclear inclusions.
-As they are non enveloped, they are not killed by ether, alcohols etc. They may become latent in tonsillar tissue.
+Because they are non-enveloped, they are not killed by ether, alcohols, etc. They may become latent in tonsillar tissue.

-Clinical features: Most commonly they cause cold like symptoms, pharyngitis, pharyngoconjunctival fever (syndrome of fever, pharyngitis, conjunctivitis and lymphadenopathy), epidemic conjunctivitis, atypical pneumonia, acute hemorrhagic cystitis and gastroenteritis.
-Types 8 and 19 cause epidemic keratoconjunctivitis, types 4,7 and 21 cause respiratory disease, types 40 and 41 cause diarrhea and types 11 and 21 cause hemorrhagic cystitis.
+Clinical features: Most commonly, they cause cold-like symptoms, pharyngitis, and pharyngoconjunctival fever (a syndrome of fever, pharyngitis, conjunctivitis, and lymphadenopathy).
+They can also cause epidemic conjunctivitis, atypical pneumonia, acute hemorrhagic cystitis, and gastroenteritis.
+Types 8 and 19 cause epidemic keratoconjunctivitis; types 4, 7, and 21 cause respiratory disease; types 40 and 41 cause diarrhea; and types 11 and 21 cause hemorrhagic cystitis.

-Laboratory diagnosis of Adenovirus infections: Diagnosis is made by direct immunofluorescence of nasopharyngeal aspirates, culture on HeLa, Hep 2 cell lines, hemagglutination tests and serological tests like CFT, RIA and haemagglutination inhibition assays.
+Laboratory diagnosis of Adenovirus infections: Diagnosis is made by direct immunofluorescence of nasopharyngeal aspirates, culture on HeLa and Hep 2 cell lines, hemagglutination tests, and serological tests such as CFT, RIA, and haemagglutination inhibition assays.

 Sign up for free to take 1 quiz question on this topic